rodrigorc/papercraft/README.md

 Papercraft is a tool to unwrap paper 3D models, so that you can cut and glue them together and get a real world paper model.

-The main purpose of this program is to do the _unwrapping_, that is, it takes a 3D model as input and outputs a PDF file with the pieces to cut.
+The main purpose of this program is to do the _unwrapping_, that is, it takes a 3D model as input and outputs a printable document with the pieces to cut.
 It is not a 3D modelling program.
 For that I recommend using [Blender][BLENDER].

 The interface looks like this: